 Top Tips for a Colorado Road Trip

-- The best time to visit Colorado for warm days and mild evenings is June through September.
+- June through September is the best time to visit Colorado for warm days and mild evenings.
 The shoulder seasons in Spring and Fall are undoubtedly less crowded and bring some stunning colors, but can bring unpredictable weather.
-Meanwhile, Winter in Colorado is all about the snow and involves a very different itinerary.
+Meanwhile, winter in Colorado can be a magical wonderland but as it’s all about the snow, involves a very different itinerary.

 - Never forget an essential item again on your next road trip!
 Check out our Ultimate Family Road Trip checklist over here with downloadable packing list you can tick off as you go.